-Adversaries can take advantage of security vulnerabilities and inherent functionality in browser software to change content, modify behavior, and intercept information as part of various man in the browser techniques.
+Adversaries may take advantage of security vulnerabilities and inherent functionality in browser software to change content, modify user-behaviors, and intercept information as part of various browser session hijacking techniques.

-A specific example is when an adversary injects software into a browser that allows an them to inherit cookies, HTTP sessions, and SSL client certificates of a user and use the browser as a way to pivot into an authenticated intranet.
+A specific example is when an adversary injects software into a browser that allows them to inherit cookies, HTTP sessions, and SSL client certificates of a user then use the browser as a way to pivot into an authenticated intranet.
 Executing browser-based behaviors such as pivoting may require specific process permissions, such as

-Browser pivoting requires the SeDebugPrivilege and a high-integrity process to execute.
-Browser traffic is pivoted from the adversary's browser through the user's browser by setting up an HTTP proxy which will redirect any HTTP and HTTPS traffic.
-This does not alter the user's traffic in any way.
-The proxy connection is severed as soon as the browser is closed.
-Whichever browser process the proxy is injected into, the adversary assumes the security context of that process.
+Another example involves pivoting browser traffic from the adversary's browser through the user's browser by setting up a proxy which will redirect web traffic.
+This does not alter the user's traffic in any way, and the proxy connection can be severed as soon as the browser is closed.
+The adversary assumes the security context of whichever browser process the proxy is injected into.
 Browsers typically create a new process for each tab that is opened and permissions and certificates are separated accordingly.
-With these permissions, an adversary could browse to any resource on an intranet, such as Sharepoint or webmail, that is accessible through the browser and which the browser has sufficient permissions.
+With these permissions, an adversary could potentially browse to any resource on an intranet, such as Sharepoint or webmail, that is accessible through the browser and which the browser has sufficient permissions.
 Browser pivoting may also bypass security provided by 2-factor authentication.

 Since browser pivoting requires a high integrity process to launch from, restricting user permissions and addressing Privilege Escalation and Bypass User Account Control opportunities can limit the exposure to this technique.